 Len won the 2016 Jasper Magazine Artist of the Year Award in Literary Arts and was named among "Ten South Carolina Poets to Watch" by the Richland County Library in 2018.
 He was also named a nominee for Sumter's Top 20 Professionals under 4o in 2018.
 Len has been a multiple-time Pushcart Prize and Best of the Net nominee as well.

 He earned a fellowship to the Callaloo Creative Writing Workshop in Barbados facilitated by 2015 Pulitzer Prize-winning poet Greg Pardlo.
 He has also earned fellowships from Vermont Studio Center, Virginia Center for the Creative Arts, and became the inaugural winner of the 2018 Susan Laughter Meyers Poetry Fellowship at the Weymouth Center for the Arts sponsored by the North Carolina Poetry Society.
-In 2019, he received the Alice Conger Patterson Scholarship from the Emrys Foundation, and in 2020 he received a scholarship from Pen Parentis to the AWP Conference and earned the Carrie McCray Nickens Fellowship in Poetry from the South Carolina Academy of Authors.
+In 2019, he received the Alice Conger Patterson Scholarship from the Emrys Foundation.
+In 2020, he received a scholarship from Pen Parentis to the AWP Conference and earned the Carrie McCray Nickens Fellowship in Poetry from the South Carolina Academy of Authors.